 Testing the water

-In Q1 2022, before I joined the team, the product manager decided to test the idea of incentivizing multi-product engagement by offering users rewards.
-The user testing results showed a 130.6% increase in account deposits.
+I partnered with the product manager and researcher on the team to test the idea of incentivizing multi-feature engagement by offering users rewards for depositing money into their Tala account.
+The user testing results showed a 30% increase in account deposits.

-With the positive results, the team decided to focus their efforts in developing a robust rewards program.
+With the positive results, the team decided to focus their efforts on developing a robust rewards program.

 Tala’s big bet